 (Hint: It’s us!)

 - If the price seems too good to be true — YOU’RE RIGHT!

 A legitimate radon abatement contractor is rarely more than $50-$100 dollars apart in their prices.
 Performing radon mitigation correctly is often difficult work, but there are ample opportunities to cut corners in ways that a homeowner might never discover.
 For example, in a house with no gravel under the slab, the size, number and placement of the holes the mitigator digs under the floor will directly affect how low your post-mitigation radon levels are.
 One small hole may get you down to 3.8 pCi/L but two larger holes might have gotten you down to below 1.5 pCi/L!
 The homeowner often does not know if the contractor spent 20 minutes digging these holes or three hours.
 We never cut corners.
 We spend hours digging holes that some companies spend minutes on.
 We always install the neatest, least obtrusive and most effective radon systems possible.

 - Will The Contractor Provide A Free, Written Estimate?

-Contractors should always provide estimates in writing.
+A radon abatement contractor should always provide an estimate in writing.
 The paperwork should include their credentials (i.e. certifications) and license information.
 Simple houses with unfinished spaces in optimal locations of the house can easily be estimated by phone.
 We always provide written proposals with specific designs, for a fixed price, with guaranteed results.
 More complicated houses are usually estimated on-site, when located within a reasonable distance from our base in Silver Spring, MD.

 - Look At The Contract Carefully.